Sociocultural Support Activities

 Respecting the right of every child to receive an education, we have set up 11 Canon Hope Elementary Schools in China to provide a better educational environment through improved access to education.

 In Thailand as well, Canon staff are engaged in ongoing volunteer activities to support children in impoverished areas in receiving a high-quality education in conducive environments.
-Employees visit schools to repair facilities, photograph and print student IDs, and donate books and toys collected from employees.
+Employees visit schools to repair facilities, take photographs for student IDs, and donate Canon products and daily necessities.

-Elsewhere, Canon employees can make donations under a matching gift program.
-Since 1997, Canon Inc. has organized an annual Charity Book Fair to allow employees of the Canon Group in Japan to donate unwanted books, CDs, and DVDs for sale at an in-house bazaar.
-The company matches the proceeds generated by the sales, and these funds are donated to organizations supporting education and medical services in Asian countries, including Thailand, Laos, and Cambodia.
+A Charity Goods Fair was organized at Canon Inc. to allow employees to donate cameras and lenses to be sold at an in-house bazaar.
+The company matched the proceeds generated by the sales, and donated the funds to organizations supporting education and medical services in Asian countries, including Thailand, Laos, and Cambodia.

 In 2023, 242 people participated in photography workshops organized at various locations in the region.